 How to Create Android Push Messages Popup Modals

-A push notification popup modal is a small window that appears on top of a website or mobile app interface to display a message or notification to the website visitor.
+A push notification pop-up modal is a small window that appears on top of a website or mobile app interface to display a message or notification to the website visitor.

 The popup modal can be triggered by various events.
 You can set up popups to get triggered on page visit, on scroll depth, and even on custom actions such as button click.

-Usually, you’ll see a call to action on the popup modal such as “Subscribe” or “Allow” to get consent from visitors to send Android push messages.
+Usually, you’ll see a call to action on the pop-up modal, such as “Subscribe” or “Allow” to get consent from visitors to send Android push messages.
 If you follow this tutorial, you can create a popup like this one:

 You can create popup modals that can segment subscribers directly or create regular popups that simply collect subscribers with the default attributes such as geolocation and browser.